tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 a well-tested library with continuing support for creating and verifying BLS signatures.

+At the moment, there is one candidate, `blst`, that appears to be the most mature and well vetted.
+While this library is undergoing continuing auditing and is supported by funds from the Ethereum foundation, adopting a new cryptographic library presents some serious risks.
+Namely, if the support for the library were to be discontinued, Tendermint may become saddle with the requirement of supporting a very complex piece of software or force a massive ecosystem-wide migration away from BLS signatures.

 #### Go Standard Library

 The Go Standard library has no implementation of BLS signatures.